xzYue/odoo/doc/howtos/web.rst

 these later, for now let's focus on the web-related content, in the ``static`` folder.

-Files used in the "web" side of an Odoo module must be placed in a ``static`` folder so they are available to a web browser, files outside that folder can not be fetched by browsers.
+Files used in the "web" side of an Modoo module must be placed in a ``static`` folder so they are available to a web browser, files outside that folder can not be fetched by browsers.
 The ``src/css``, ``src/js`` and ``src/xml`` sub-folders are conventional and not strictly necessary.